Probate Q&A Series

 Key Requirements

-• Disinterested witness (best practice for probate paperwork): The witness should not receive money or property from the estate because of the signer’s share, and should not be married to someone who does.
+• Disinterested witness (best practice for probate paperwork): The witness ideally should not receive money or property from the estate because of the signer’s share, and should not be married to someone who does.

 • Clean execution: The witness should watch the signer sign (or the signer should acknowledge the signature to the witness), and the witness should sign the same document promptly to reduce later disputes.